SENS3: Multisensory Database of Finger-Surface Interactions and Corresponding Sensations: SENS3 Database

 \textit{d) Sliding:} In these measurements, we aimed to capture the friction and roughness properties of the surfaces.
 Since measured surface friction and roughness features change with applied force and exploration speed~\cite{lederman1999perceiving,culbertson2016importance}, our experiments comprehensively explored surfaces across a spectrum of speeds and applied forces.

 Similar to tapping, the accelerometer was placed on the fingernail of the participant before these experiments.
-After the calibration process, the participant was instructed to follow a custom GUI shown on the monitor.
+After the calibration process, the participant was instructed to follow a custom GUI shown on the monitor; refer to \href{https://www.sens3.net}{SENS3} website for visualization of GUI.
 The GUI showed a 5$\times$6 matrix of UI elements, each corresponding to a specific finger force and speed range, shown in red color initially.
 The force ranges of elements corresponded 0-0.2, 0.2-0.4, 0.4-0.6, 0.6-0.8, 0.8-1~N, whereas the speed ranges represented 0-33, 33-66, 66-99, 99-132, 132-165, and 165-200~mm/s.
-After hearing a sound cue, the participant explored the surface through unconstrained sliding.
+The maximum force and speed were limited to 1~N and 200~mm/s, respectively, as beyond values were challenging to maintain for long.
+After hearing a sound cue, the participant explored the surface through unconstrained sliding, as this method enables capturing the interaction data more efficiently than constrained exploration~\cite{culbertson2013generating}.
 When the participant achieved a specific force-speed combination, the color of the corresponding UI element shifted to green.
-Each force-speed range required a duration unconstrained finger-surface exploration of five seconds.
+Each force-speed range required an unconstrained finger-surface exploration with a duration of five seconds.
+The participants were free to achieve any force-speed combination randomly.
 The recording from a surface sample was completed when all the UI elements of the matrix turned green.
 The participant's applied force and speed were shown at the top of the GUI. \\